-Party delegates, in particular, should bear in mind that the seating arrangement in the area designated for them will be fixed and there will be no flexibility.
+Delegates should bear in mind that the seating arrangement in the area designated for them will be fixed and that there will be no flexibility.

 Paragraph 3 of Rule 11 states that "observers shall be seated in one or more designated areas within the meeting room" and that "they may enter an area designated for delegations only when invited to do so by a delegate."
 The areas closest to the podium are reserved for Party delegates.